Figma vs InVision 2026: Which Design Tool Actually Wins?

 Who Should Choose Figma?

-• Engineers who want clean handoff — Dev Mode is legitimately useful and cuts down on the "wait, what's the padding on this?" back-and-forth
+- Engineers who want clean handoff — Dev Mode is legitimately useful and cuts down on "what's the padding on this?" back-and-forth

-• Startups on a budget who need the free tier to actually work for longer than a trial period
+- Startups on a budget where the free tier actually carries you further than just a trial period

-• Teams running design systems who want library management baked into their primary design tool rather than bolted on separately
+- Teams running design systems who want library management built into their primary tool rather than bolted on separately

 Look, if you're building product UI in 2026 and you're not using Figma, you need a really specific reason why not.
 I'm not saying it's perfect — it's not — but the gap between Figma and everything else has only grown.